Fenn-CS/weather-list/README.md

   - Seed database: `php artisan db:seed`
   - Run tests: `php artisan test`
 - Visit api: `http://localhost:8000`

+### Sysadmin

+We have a background activity that is run every hour to update user-weather information.
+The sysadmin can force update or rush the queue by running:

+- `php artisan fetch:weather-data`

 ### Frontend
 - Navigate to client dir; `cd /frontend`